leejoker/zeol/README.md

 # ZEol

 This is a tool for changing File Eol.
+Just like dos2unix.

 ## TODO